june20516/june20516/README.md

 </a>

-- 🔭 I’m finding new job now
+- 🧑‍💻 I’m working at Ezl Labs
-- 🌱 I’m currently learning & using : `nextjs` and `reactjs`
+- 🌱 I’m currently using : `React Native`, `ReactJS` and `Remix Framework`
 - 📫 How to reach me : contact to june20516@gmail.com